diego-escalante/ElectricJezebel/README.md

 If you are a novice at this, here are some detailed steps to go from nothing to running the game:

 1. Make sure you have [Unity](http://unity3d.com/unity/download "Download Unity") and [Git](http://git-scm.com/downloads "Download Git").
+Electric Jezebel, originally built using Unity 4.x, has been updated to work with Unity 5.3.4f1.

 2. Open up Git Bash, navigate to the desired directory using the [*cd* command](http://unixhelp.ed.ac.uk/tasks/cd1.html "PLZ HELP, WAT IS CD?").